Lesbian, Gay, Bisexual, Trans & Queer identified People and Mental Health

 - A Toronto-based study found significantly higher rates of smoking among LGBT adults (36%) than other adults (17%) xvi

 - American studies report higher rates of alcohol-related problems among lesbian and bisexual women than other women xvii

 Promoting positive mental health and wellbeing

-Key factors for positive mental health and wellbeing for LGBT individuals include:
+Key factors for positive mental health and wellbeing for LGBTQ individuals include: